swetoast/automation/weather/readme.md

-Sure, here's a breakdown of your Jinja code in the style of a README:

 # README for `weather_report.jinja`

 This README provides a comprehensive breakdown of the Jinja template used in the `weather_report.jinja` file.
 This template is designed to dynamically generate a weather report based on various sensor readings and forecast data.